What is news anxiety?

 If something doesn’t work, try something else

 We are all individuals, and we respond differently to stress.
 If you try something to help you manage your relationship with the news and it doesn’t work, try something else.
 What works for one person, may not work for you.
+You can always ask friends, family, and others whom you trust for what helps them to balance their wellbeing.

 Ask for professional help when you need it

-Supporting children and young people
+How to support children and young people with distressing news

 - Establish the facts in a suitable manner